monsuratolaosebikan/Gifdo/README.md

 ## Usage Instructions
 ### Creating a new todo
 Press the pink fab button with the plus sign and you will be taken to a new screen where you can enter the text of the todo.
-Once entered you can press the fab with a check mark to add the todo to the main list and your new todo will be displayed at the top of the list with a gif representation*.
+Once entered you can close your keyboard and press the fab with a check mark to add the todo to the main list and your new todo will be displayed at the top of the list with a gif representation*.

 *correct representation of todo is not guaranteed